 One of the characteristic forms of peace activism throughout Japan in the 1980s was the holding of "war exhibitions."
-These exhibitions displayed artifacts, testimonies, reproductions (dioramas, replicas, models), and interpretive panels that conveyed the realities of both victims and aggressors in the Asia-Pacific War, in an attempt to preserve ordinary people's experience of war as accurately as possible and connect it with the task of peace-building into the future.
+These exhibitions displayed artefacts, testimonies, reproductions (dioramas, replicas, models), and interpretive panels that conveyed the realities of both victims and aggressors in the war in the Asia-Pacific, in an attempt to preserve ordinary people's experience of war as accurately as possible and connect it with the task of peace-building into the future.
 Kyoto's first "War Exhibition for Peace" was held in 1981, and became an annual event in early August thereafter.
-Between 2,000 and 4,000 items were exhibited each year, and the event attracted between 100,000 and 200,000 visitors annually during the 1980s.
+Between 2,000 and 4,000 items were exhibited each year, and the event attracted between 100.000 and 200.000 visitors annually during the 1980s.
 At the end of the decade, those involved in organizing the exhibition resolved to sustain and advance its success by building a permanent "war museum for the pursuit of peace."

 Meanwhile, at Ritsumeikan University, a 1988 Plenary Council representatives' meeting had discussed building a new student seminar house open for use by the local community, and to host within it a peace archive or peace studies center, to which the Wadatsumi Statue would be relocated.
-Those involved in the war exhibition movement were thus brought together with associates of Ritsumeikan University, home to the Wadatsumi Statue, and aided by a donation of 500 million yen from the ophthalmologist Nakano Nobuo, the Kyoto Museum for World Peace was opened in 1992.
-The inaugural Director of the Museum was Katō Shuichi, a Visiting Professor of the College of International Relations.
-The basic collection at the time of opening comprised around 4,000 items that had been gathered and exhibited in the Kyoto War Exhibition for Peace.
-The rebuilt Wadatsumi Statue was given a safe home within the new museum.
+Those involved in the war exhibition movement were thus brought together with associates of Ritsumeikan University, home to the Wadatsumi Statue, and aided by a donation of 500 million yen from the ophthalmologist Nakano Nobuo, the Kyoto Museum for

+The Wadatsumi Statue today